axibase/docs-util/how-to-add-custom-linter-rule.md

 ## Create rule file

-Create JavaScript file in `linting-rules` directory, e.g. `my-rule.js`.It must be a CommonJS module, which exports object with structure described below:
+Create JavaScript file in `linting-rules` directory, e.g. `my-rule.js`.
+It must be a CommonJS module, which exports object with structure described below:

 ```typescript
 module.exports = {